 The facilities we use for our headquarters, laboratory and research and development activities are located in earthquake-prone areas of California.
 A significant percentage of the facilities we use for our manufacturing, packaging, warehousing, distribution and administration offices are also located in these areas.
 Earthquakes or other natural disasters could severely disrupt our operations, and have a material adverse effect on our business, results of operations, financial condition and prospects.
+Additionally, we currently rely on third parties whose operations may be disrupted by natural disasters.
+For example, in the aftermath of Hurricane Helene we experienced delays in shipments of certain products.

-If a natural disaster, power outage or other event occurred that prevented us from using all or a significant portion of our facilities, that damaged critical infrastructure, such as our manufacturing facilities, or that otherwise disrupted operations, it may be difficult or, in certain cases, impossible for us to continue our business for a substantial period of time.
+If a natural disaster, power outage or other event occurred that prevented us or the third parties upon whom we depend from using all or a significant portion of our facilities, that damaged critical infrastructure, such as our or third parties' manufacturing facilities, or that otherwise disrupted operations of ours or those of third parties, it may be difficult or, in certain cases, impossible for us to continue our business for a substantial period of time.
 The disaster recovery and business continuity plans we have in place currently are limited and are unlikely to prove adequate in the event of a serious disaster or similar event.
 We may incur substantial expenses as a result of the limited nature of our disaster recovery and business continuity plans.